How many projects…

 I also know there are some sounds in there from equipment I no longer have, such as the dying EDP Wasp Deluxe that I found dumped outside a neighbours house (true story).

-But, just to be contrary, I’ve also succumbed to the Black Friday sales and bought lots of gigabyte sample libraries including Spitfire Audio’s BBC Core!
+But, just to be contrary, I’ve also succumbed to the Black Friday sales and bought lots of multi-gigabyte sample libraries including Spitfire Audio’s BBC Core!

 Guru Gara Synth Modules